Alazka2k/Short-Video-Creator-Simplified/Readme.md

 ## Architecture

-The application follows a modular architecture designed for flexibility and maintainability:
+The application follows a microservices architecture designed for flexibility and maintainability:

-1. Input Processing: Parses CSV input with multiple prompts and loads configuration parameters
+1. API Gateway: Handles routing and request/response transformation for all services
-2. API Gateway: Handles routing and request/response transformation
+2. Input Processing: Parses CSV input with multiple prompts and loads configuration parameters
 3. Authentication Service: Manages user registration, login, and authorization
 4. Job Service: Orchestrates the content generation process and manages job statuses
 5. Billing Service: Handles subscription management and usage-based billing